How to Plan a Seceda Elopement in the Dolomites (2026 Guide)

 3 Hotels

-Airbnbs / VRBOs: For a more homey and secluded option, there are several private rental homes in and around Ortisei, including apartments, chalets, or even cabins nestled in nature.
+Airbnbs / VRBOs: There are several private rental homes in and around Ortisei, including apartments, chalets, or even cabins nestled in nature.

 Looking down on the pedestrian street in Ortisei